This post is a recount of a funny story from a few years ago. I have not embellished.

 Where were the kids??

-Moving like Jarrod Hayne, she scooped up the older boy from the TV.
-He started to cry, as he was not mash potatoe’d out.
+Moving like NRL legend Brett Morris, she scooped up the older boy from the TV.
+He started to cry, as he was not mash potato’d-out.
 She grabbed the baby off the ground and sprinted to the door, imagining the worst up at Hornswood Primary.

-Suzie realised her keys were sitting on the kitchen table.
+Suzie realised her car-keys were sitting on the kitchen table.
 The door had locked tight.

-She started to sweat like a fat man dancing.
+She started to sweat like me in a sauna.
 She sprinted with the two kids over to her neighbour who was standing in her drive.
 The only issue there, was that the neighbour had only moved in yesterday and they hadn’t met.

 A hurried, sweaty 30-second explanation saw Suzie drop the crying, nappyless baby in neighbour Jacquie’s arms, plop the bawling four-year old and growling dog at her feet and run to neighbour Jacquie’s car in the drive, after asking for the keys.